tokyoscale/tokyoscale/content/products/fifth-product.md

 # Pricing

 Check out the Pricing page for details.
-Please note that to use the Reference Architecture, you must be a Gruntwork Subscriber.
+Please note that to use the Reference Architecture, you must be a TokyoScale Subscriber.